Providing your client with a guaranteed regular income for the rest of their life.

 - Don't want their pension to be subject to any investment risk.

-- Have a pension fund of between £10,000 and £1.5 million after any tax-free cash and adviser charge.
-(These limits don't apply to existing Scottish Widows pension customers).
+- Have a pension fund of at least £10,000 after any tax-free cash and adviser charge.
+(This limit doesn't apply to existing Scottish Widows pension customers).

 - Are resident in the UK or Northern Ireland (excluding the Channel Islands and the Isle of Man) or existing Scottish Widows pension customers.